Skip to main content

 Technical Architecture

-Completed Session (first topic flow) → Deep Dive Selection → Category-Specific 4-Round Flow → Synthesis
+Completed Session (Movement 1) → Deep Dive Selection → Category-Specific 4-Round Flow → Synthesis

 Database Architecture